10 Habits that will destroy your mental health

 Related: How your perception of yourself can influence your habit

-The behavior on the list above isn’t a problem if you only do them occasionally.
+The behaviors on the list above isn’t a problem if you only do them occasionally.
 They become a problem for your mental health when they form as habits and are repeated often.

 If you have any of the habits from the list, you can begin to work on getting rid of them to strengthen your mental health and your chances of self-improvement.